Getting started¶

 The main keys you usually edit:

 database_path— folder holding the lab SQLite database files.data_paths— list of folders that contain microscope recording folders. twopy checks them in order; the first one that has the recording wins.analysis_output— where saved analyses end up.
-Usesourceto write into each recording’s owntwopy/folder, or a folder path to mirror the recording tree under it.analysis_caching— keeptruefor normal use. twopy converts and writes locally first, then publishes the saved files toanalysis_outputin the background.
+Usesourceto write into each recording’s owntwopy/folder, or a folder path to mirror the recording tree under it.analysis_caching— keeptruefor normal use. twopy converts and writes locally first, then copies converted HDF5 files and saved analysis files toanalysis_output.analysis_cache_max_gb— maximum local analysis-cache size.
+The default is33; twopy removes old cache entries after writes only when their files already exist in the final output folder.

 3. Launch the app¶